percona/psmysql-docs/docs/myrocks-limitations.md

        kept in memory.
     ```

-* With partitioned tables that use the *TokuDB* or *MyRocks* storage engine, the upgrade only works with native partitioning.
+* With partitioned tables that use the *MyRocks* storage engine, the upgrade only works with native partitioning.

     !!! admonition "See also"